SuperOfficeDocs/superoffice-docs/user-guide/en/user/selections/create-selections.md

 15. To add the selection to favourites, click the star icon ![icon][img1].
 The star turns yellow ![icon][img2], and the selection is instantly added to favourites.
 Now you can quickly access the selection by clicking ![icon][img3] from the Navigator menu.

-16. When you have finished defining the core data for the selection, click **Save** to save.
+16. When you have finished defining the core data for the selection, click **Save**.

 17. The screen now displays the following tabs: